rorystandley/stashkit/README.md

 ---

 ## Releasing
 Maintainers can follow the step-by-step guide in [`RELEASE.md`](RELEASE.md) covering versioning, changelog updates, tagging, and npm publishing.
 Changesets powers the automated changelog flow—record a release note via `npm run changeset`, run `npm run version-packages`, then follow the release guide or trigger the `Release` GitHub Action (manual workflow) to publish via npm Trusted Publishing (OIDC, no long-lived tokens).
+The workflow automatically upgrades npm to the latest release (>=11.5.1) so Trusted Publishing stays compatible with registry requirements.

 ---